dmak/jaxb-xew-plugin/README.md

 ## Compatibility and side effects

+It could be that some plugins fail if executed after Xew, check [this my comment](https://github.com/dmak/jaxb-xew-plugin/issues/48#issuecomment-241999382) for further details.

 ### Episode file

 For correct generation of episode file the corresponding XJC options should follow `-Xxew`, for example: